-Yoga has been proven to help students of all ages in more ways than one.
+Yoga and mindfulness have been proven to help students of all ages in more ways than one.
 It provides an outlet for unbalanced energy, helps reduce stress and organizes the mind and body.
-Yoga tools foster focus, sustained attention and aid in relaxing an anxious mind.
+They offer tools foster focus, sustained attention and aid in relaxing an anxious mind.

 Where to Start?